quantum-philosophy/thesis/README.md

 ## Requirements

-The thesis can be compiled using [MacTeX][mactex].
+The thesis can be compiled using the [MacTeX][mactex] distribution.
 Apart from the typefaces provided by MacTeX, the following typefaces have to be installed:

 * [Input Mono][input] (Narrow),
 * [Korolev LiU][korolev] (Medium), and